MWein/CSC-478-Project-API/documentation/movieManagement.md

 {
   upc: 'Unique product code',
   title: 'Movie title',
-  poster_loc: 'URL to a poster image on IMDB',
+  poster: 'URL to a poster image on IMDB',
 }
 ```